shareish/shareish/README.md

 # SHAREISH

-Shareish can be installed in production mode on a server ("Installation for deployment"), or in development mode for local development ("Local development with Docker-compose (on your own computer)").
+Shareish can be installed in production mode on a server ("Installation for deployment on a production server"), or in development mode for local development ("Local development with Docker-compose (on your own computer)").
 See below for relevant installation instructions.

-## Installation for deployment
+## Installation for deployment on a production server

 The first step is to have a server that can be accessed through HTTP.